-The Museum of History and Industry (MOHAI) recently opened at its new location on South Lake Union.
+The Museum of History and Industry (MOHAI) is located on South Lake Union.
 The building is a former naval armory building used after WWII for training and is a perfect backdrop to display the relics and stories of Seattle's history.

 In the atrium are soaring ceilings housing a Boeing seaplane, the pink "Toe" Truck, an art display made of an old ship hull (I thought it was a rock climbing wall), a sound record breaking hydroplane, Rainier Brewing Company's "R" sign and a host of interactive exhibits.